JiawenChenn/POLARIS/README.md

 --prefix heart_image
 ```

-# permutation test
+# LDE gene detection
-The code used for calculate permutation
+The codes used for calculate log2 fold change for the simulation results are in the down_stream folder.